scjx123/ip/docs/DeveloperGuide.md

 _{More to be added}_

-## Appendix D. Glossary
+## Appendix E. Glossary

 * *glossary item* - Definition

-## Appendix E. Instructions for manual testing
+## Appendix F. Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MjY2NTgwOSwyNjE5OTYyOTYsLTM2Mj
+eyJoaXN0b3J5IjpbNjU5Mjk5NjA4LC00NjI2NjU4MDksMjYxOT
-AyODI5MSwxNjIzMjYzNzkzLDE5ODM2MzkyMjIsNjI2ODM1MDg1
+k2Mjk2LC0zNjIwMjgyOTEsMTYyMzI2Mzc5MywxOTgzNjM5MjIy
-LDIwMTEzNTM0XX0=
+LDYyNjgzNTA4NSwyMDExMzUzNF19
 -->